20 Aug What’s Your Secret

 A follow up question is often, “What do you do for exercise?”
 My first response is generally: Sex.
 A relatively young man once replied, “What good does that do?
 You know it doesn’t last more than 3 minutes.
 How can that be exercise?”

 Many people enjoy the gym or a formal type of exercise and if that’s you, I heartily endorse it.
 For me it is the gym of the outdoors – using a chainsaw, for example.
 I enjoy activities such as cutting, stacking and hauling wood.
-Ariel and I frequently take walks, often down by the river, and I am also passionate about going fishing, with all that implies.
-Recently I went on a one-day fishing trip to upstate New York.
+Ariel and I frequently take walks, often down by the river, and have recently taken up riding bikes after a 60 year hiatus.
+I am also passionate about going fishing, with all that implies.
+Not too long ago, I went on a one-day fishing trip to upstate New York.
 It was approximately 4 hours driving each way (not exercise to be sure but I needed to be alert… see point 1, my mental outlook).
 I fished in very cold conditions for 10 hours, walking more than 5 miles with heavy wading boots and using my upper body while casting.

 Diet, Hormones and an Interest in Health